-The 12-volt DC attic fan (or powered roof vent) allows fresh air to circulate through the recreational vehicle.
+The 12-volt DC powered roof vent allows fresh air to circulate through the recreational vehicle.
 Do not leave the attic fan open when the recreational vehicle is stored or unattended for long periods.
 High winds, other unusual conditions or obstructions may prevent the dome from closing; the resulting leakage could cause non-warrantable damage.